ZzEeRrOo0/gigqo_assignment/README.md

 }
 ```

+In your requests which modify data you may use same json object with same structure as request body.

 Mockup responses contains static data, but may return errors randomly!

 For fetching and storing data you can use simple Flutter approach,